GSto/digital-garden/notes/discipline.md

 When you don't do what you say to yourself you are going to do, you lose trust in yourself and respect for yourself. you start to dislike the roommate in your head. one solution is to declare "trust bankruptcy", start over, and do small things. rebuild the trust within yourself.
 Building this trust gives you a [[confidence]], knowing that if you say you are going to do something, you are going to make it happen.

 > Self-respect is something that our grandparents, whether or not they had it, knew all about.
-They had instilled in them, young, a certain discipline, the sense that one lives by doing things one does not particularly want to do, by putting fears and doubts to one side, by weighing immediate comforts against the possibility of larger, even intangible, comforts - [On Self-Respect: Joan Didion’s 1961 Essay from the Pages of Vogue](https://www.vogue.com/article/joan-didion-self-respect-essay-1961)
+They had instilled in them, young, a certain discipline, the sense that one lives by doing things one does not particularly want to do, by putting fears and doubts to one side, by weighing immediate comforts against the possibility of larger, even intangible, comforts <footer> [On Self-Respect: Joan Didion’s 1961 Essay from the Pages of Vogue](https://www.vogue.com/article/joan-didion-self-respect-essay-1961)</footer>

 ## Is discipline a muscle or a resource?